havardhvestbo/GreenHouseApp/README.md

 entirely simulated.
 To be able to understand the results of the project, a basic understanding of java programming is sufficient.

 # Results

+Here you describe the results you have obtained.
+Some considerations:

+* Have a top-down approach.
+Start with a short introduction, then go more into details.
+For example, a good way to start the section could be with a picture showing the overall architecture of the solution and a short text describing it.
+After that you can go into more details on each component of the system.
+* Describe the structure you got, the general principles of how it works.
+* You could also include some screenshots showing the system.
+How could the reader get an impression of the result without running the system?
+* No need to include code in the report, all the code is in the repository.

-The application shows data from sensor readings, giving the user insight to their greenhouse remotely. (screenshot of readings)
+The application shows a stream of sensor readings, giving the user insight to their greenhouse remotely. (screenshot of readings)

 Each virtual sensor sends data to it´s own topic, using the mqtt publisher.
 To reviece the data from the mqtt broker, we use the mqttsubscriber.
 In our case the client handler is the mqttsubsciber (extension to the subscriber).
-The data does not auto-update, because temperature and humidity would not change drastically in a short amount of time - therefore, we decided that you only need to press the button in our GUI once to get a one-time reading from the sensors.
-Pressing the button again updates the readings, and prints the results to a textarea.
+The data is updated every 5000ms, in order to make the readings seem as probable as possible.
+Having very frequent updates makes no sense, since temperature takes quite some time to change drastically.

 # Discussion